Local Clustering on Complex Graphs and Complex Hypergraphs: Local Clustering

 \subsection{Conductance Measures as Markov Chains}

 The conductance measures the proportion of "broken" edges relative to the total importance of the two clusters.
 It quantifies the quality of a cluster by balancing the separation between clusters and their internal connectivity.
-The measurement of local cluster quality requires the generalization of conductance metric as well.
-Following the previous work \cite{DBLP:journals/im/AndersenCL08, DBLP:conf/focs/AndersenCL06}, we present a generalized definition of conductance for graphs that may be edge-weighted, node-weighted, directed, and self-looped.
-This extends the original definition in \cite{DBLP:journals/im/AndersenCL08} to accommodate more complex graph structures. \begin{definition} (General graph conductance).
+Following the previous work \citep{DBLP:journals/im/AndersenCL08, DBLP:conf/focs/AndersenCL06}, we present a generalized definition of conductance for graphs that may be edge-weighted, node-weighted, directed, and self-looped.
+This extends the original definition in \citep{DBLP:journals/im/AndersenCL08} to accommodate more complex graph structures. \begin{definition} (General graph conductance).
 The \textit{conductance} of a cluster $\cm{S}$ on $\cm{G}$ with transition matrix $P$ and stationary distribution $\phi$ is,

 \end{definition}

 In this work, we follow the conventional formulation $\Phi(\cm{S}) = \frac{|\partial\cm{S}|}{\min(vol(\cm{S}), vol(\bar{\cm{S}}))}$ for conductance but applied to hypergraphs in EDVW formatting for the first time.